cathalmccabe/PYNQ_tutorials/create_a_new_design/create_a_new_design.md

 This tutorial will create a design for the PYNQ-Z2 (Zynq) board.
 You should be able to follow the instructions to create a similar design for other Zynq or Zynq Ultrascale+ boards.

 * Open Vivado and create a new project.
 Select your Zynq board as the target.
-(In this example, the PYNQ-Z2 is chosen)
+In this example, the PYNQ-Z2 is selected.

 ![./images/pynq_new_hw_proj_settings.gif](./images/pynq_new_hw_proj_settings.gif)